wisnuph/project-coursera/README.md

 # project-coursera
-Only stored about exercise in COURSERA
+Only stored about exercise in COURSERA.
+This activity start from now.